quicwg/multipath/draft-ietf-quic-multipath.md

 ~~~
 {: #fig-mp-connection-id-frame-format title="MP_NEW_CONNECTION_ID Frame Format"}

+Compared to the NEW_CONNECTION_ID frame specified in
-MP_NEW_CONNECTION_ID frames contain the following fields:
+{{Section 19.15 of QUIC-TRANSPORT}}, the following
+field is added:

 Path Identifier:
-: A Path ID which is pre allocated when the connection ID is generated, which
+: The Path ID assocaited with the connection ID.
+This
-means the current connection ID can only be used on the corresponding path.
+  means the provided connection ID can only be used on the corresponding path.

-Sequence Number:
-The sequence number assigned to the connection ID by the sender on the path
-specified in the Path Identifier field, encoded as a variable-length integer.
+Note that, other than for the NEW_CONNECTION_ID frame of {{Section 19.15 of QUIC-TRANSPORT}},
-Note that the sequence number is allocated dependently on each path,
+the sequence number is set dependently for each path.
-which means different connection IDs on different paths may have the same
+This means different connection IDs on different paths may have the same
 sequence number value.

-Retire Prior To:
-: A variable-length integer indicating which connection IDs should be retired
-on the path specified in the Path Identifier field; see {{consume-retire-cid}}.

-Length:
-An 8-bit unsigned integer containing the length of the connection ID.
-Values
-less than 1 and greater than 20 are invalid and MUST be treated as a connection
-error of type FRAME_ENCODING_ERROR.

-Connection ID:
-A connection ID of the specified length.

-Stateless Reset Token:
-A 128-bit value that will be used for a stateless reset when the associated
-connection ID is used.

-The Sequence Number field and Retire Prior To field is allocated
-for each path independently.
-The Retire Prior To field indicates which connection IDs
+Respectively, the Retire Prior To field indicates which connection IDs
 should be retired for the path with the Path ID in the Path Identifier field.

-The Retire Prior To field applies to connection IDs established during
+Note that the NEW_CONNECTION_ID frame can only be used to issue or retire
-connection setup.
-If the Path ID is 0 is applies to the initial path; see {{consume-retire-cid}}.
+connection IDs for the initial path with Path ID 0.
-The value in the Retire Prior To field MUST be less than or equal to the value
-in the Sequence Number field.
-Receiving a value in the Retire Prior To field
-that is greater than that in the Sequence Number field MUST be treated as
-a connection error of type FRAME_ENCODING_ERROR.

-Length, Connection ID, Stateless Reset Token fields have exactly the same
-definition in NEW_CONNECTION_ID frame {{Section 19.15 of QUIC-TRANSPORT}}.

-Note that connection IDs issued or retired in NEW_CONNECTION_ID frames MUST be treated as if
-their Path ID is 0 for compatibility with {{QUIC-TRANSPORT}}.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}

-An endpoint sends a MP_RETIRE_CONNECTION_ID frame (type=0x15228c0a) instead of
+The MP_RETIRE_CONNECTION_ID frame (type=0x15228c0a)
+is an extension of the RETIRE_CONNECTION_ID frame specified in
+{{Section 19.16 of QUIC-TRANSPORT}}.
+It is used
-RETIRE_CONNECTION_ID frame to indicate that it will no longer use a connection ID for a specific path
+to indicate that it will no longer use a connection ID for a specific path
 that was issued by its peer.
-This includes the connection ID used
+To retire the connection ID used
-during the handshake for the initial path with Path ID 0.
+during the handshake on the initial path Path ID 0 is used.
 Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer
-to send additional connection IDs for future use, unless the path specified
+to send additional connection IDs for this pth for future use (see also {{Section 5.1 of QUIC-TRANSPORT}},
-by the Path ID has been abandoned.
-New connection IDs can be
+unless the path specified by the Path ID has been abandoned.
+New path-specific connection IDs can be
 delivered to a peer using the MP_NEW_CONNECTION_ID frame (see Section {{mp-new-conn-id-frame}}).

-Retiring a connection ID invalidates the stateless reset token associated with that connection ID.

 MP_RETIRE_CONNECTION_ID frames are formatted as shown in {{fig-mp-retire-connection-id-frame-format}}.